 Rationale This group of activities contributes to opportunities to participate in civic life and to have an impact over decisions that affect quality of life.
-Significant negative effects on No significant negative effects have been identified for this group of activities the local community Contribution to community Healthy and resilient communities outcomes Partnership with iwi Prosperous economy Major aspect of the service for 1.
-Completion of Annual Plan actions on time statement of service provision 2.
-Completion of capital programme 3.
+Significant negative No significant negative effects have been identified for this group of activities effects on the local community Contribution to Healthy and resilient communities community outcomes Partnership with iwi Prosperous economy Major aspect of the 1.
+Completion of Annual Plan actions on time service for statement of 2.
+Completion of capital programme service provision 3.
 Commencement of Spatial Plan for the District 4.
 District Plan review 5.
 Effectiveness of communication 6.
 Māori responsiveness framework 7.
 Engagement with sector excellence programmes